Our Services

 Helpful Resources

-Exploding Head Syndrome is a benign sleep transition glitch that can cause loud imagined bangs, flashes, or brief electric brain zaps as you fall asleep or wake, with no actual sound, pain, or injury.
+Exploding Head Syndrome (EHS) is a harmless sleep-wake transition disorder that causes the perception of loud bangs, flashes of light, or brief electric "brain zaps" as you fall asleep or wake up.
+Despite the alarming sensations, there is no actual sound, pain, or physical injury involved.

 While the name sounds alarming, Exploding Head Syndrome is not dangerous.
 It does not mean your brain is damaged, and it is not a sign of a stroke or seizure in most cases.
 Still, the experience can feel very real and very frightening.